samjtro/claude-fsd/README.md

 claude-fsd is an automated development system that runs continuous development cycles without constant supervision.
 Write a brief description of what you want, answer some clarifying questions, then let it build your project autonomously.

-Think of it like **Tesla FSD for code** - it handles the driving, but you should keep an eye on it and occasionally take the wheel when needed.

 ### How the Agent System Works

 The system operates with multiple specialized AI agents working together: